The Dark at the Top of the Stairs (film): Plot

 During Prohibition in Oklahoma, Rubin Flood is a successful harness and saddle salesman.
 However, with the advent of the automobile, his job is becoming more difficult.
 He considers his wife Cora demanding and an over-protective mother.
 When he learns his company is closing, he is unable to face her, and stops at a pharmacy to partake of "medicinal" alcohol.
 Cora is out with her daughter Reenie, buying a party dress.

-Rubin cannot bring himself to tell Cora he has lost his job, and they about how much Cora has spent on Reenie's dress.
+Rubin cannot bring himself to tell Cora he has lost his job, and they argue about how much Cora has spent on Reenie's dress.
 The couple's younger son Sonny is being bullied at school.
 Sonny has a fear of the dark.
 Determined to get him to stand up for himself, Rubin attempts to teach him to box.
 While sparring, he inadvertently strikes the boy too hard.
 An incensed Cora accuses Rubin of having an affair with Mavis Pruitt, a local widow.
 Rubin slaps Cora and storms out of the house.
 Reenie, having witnessed the row, runs into the street, causing a motorist to swerve and strike a tree.
 The driver, Sammy Golden, is relatively unhurt, and he and Reenie become attracted to one another.

 Cora calls her older sister Lottie to tell her that Rubin hit her.
 Rubin, still slightly intoxicated, shows up at Mavis's beauty salon, also her home, where he is seen by two town gossips.
 Rubin tells her Cora has ignored him for years, and while he has remained faithful, he desires Mavis.
 When she rejects his halfhearted advances, Rubin falls asleep on her sofa.